CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 - Fork the repository and submit pull requests for bug fixes or new nodes.
 - Follow the node category naming convention: `ZMongo/XX Category`.
 - Add workflow screenshots and clickable workflow links for new example workflows.
+- Keep image, mask, and preset examples in `example_workflows/`.
 - Do not commit real API keys, usernames, or private backend credentials.

 ---